Acting

 This is a highly vocational programme with a conservatoire-style intensity of focus.
 It is delivered by our talented teaching staff who have worked around the world as actors, directors, stage managers, and technicians.

 The course combines elements of traditional actor training with specialist content in community and theatre-in-education work alongside outdoor and site-specific performance.
-So as well as mastering body, voice and movement skills you may find yourself performing in schools or at summer festivals.
+As well as mastering body, voice and movement skills you may find yourself performing in schools or at summer festivals.

 You will work in a variety of genres and repertoires, from classical to contemporary, and take part in regular performances so that you graduate ready for professional life on the stage, screen and radio.